All Episodes

 Well, what is that?

-That's just that that's that's it's not instinct.
+That's just that's not instinct.

-Now in the covering, they may be trying to hide it to save for later.
+Now, in the covering, they may be trying to hide it to save for later.

-We had a funny thing with the wolf that lived with the dogs, because supposedly wolves are much smarter than dogs, so we watched this wolf to try to look for signs of of differences of intelligence.
+We had a funny thing with the wolf that lived with the dogs, because supposedly wolves are much smarter than dogs.

-And for many, many weeks the hound dog would gobble her food without chewing, run over and grab the can and that was it.
+And for many, many weeks, the hound dog would gobble her food without chewing, run over and grab the can, and that was it.

 The hound dog always got it because she just ate the fastest.